ThomasByr/chat-server/README.md

 sudo apt -y install < requirements
 ```

 Here you can find the code standard used during dev.
-The compatibility version corresponds to the minimum version in which the program is guaranteed (the real min version could be much lower) to perform as originally intended regarding the terms and conditions mentioned in [LICENSE](LICENSE) and the [main](src/main.c) source file.
+The compatibility version corresponds to the minimum version in which the program is guaranteed (the real min version could be much lower) to perform as originally intended regarding the terms and conditions mentioned in [LICENSE](LICENSE) and the [main-client](src/main-client.c) and [main-server](src/main-server.c) source files.

 | dev version used  | compatibility version |
 | ----------------- | --------------------- |